 20. Don’t give up

 Starting up and running a new business is not easy.
 That’s why you need certain attributes mentioned in this article to keep you going.
-The feeling of success when you make your first order, or get your first online sale is second to none.
-These small milestones in the early years will stay with you forever, and if you put in the time and commitment, and never give up, there’s nothing stopping you taking your business as far as it can go.
+The feeling of success when you make your first order or get your first online sale is second to none.
+These small milestones in the early years will stay with you forever, and if you put in the time and commitment, and never give up, there’s nothing stopping you from taking your business as far as it can go.
 Please browse the site for more ideas to inspire you, and please do get in touch to share your own story, or to ask any questions.